RuterNo/adt-doc/docs/screen-configs.md

 ![Running state](assets/images/client/config/config-1-1-2.png)

 Running state of config 5, displaying journey (50% of the width) and additional information (fallback, when no public announcements\* are showing).

-This is the only configuration used for 32:9, and _all_ 32:9 screens must be configured to use this configuration.

 ![Media](assets/images/client/config/config-1-2.png)